COSD 501: INTRODUCTION TO CLINICAL PRACTICUM (F)

 This course investigates theories and practices in clinical management of severely impaired or non-speaking persons.
 Application of graphics, signs, gestural means of communication, use of aids and devices, development of interactive communication behaviors, and development and use of computer-assisted communication strategies are surveyed.

-Prerequisite: SLH 516 or permission of the instructor.
+Prerequisite: COSD 516 or permission of the instructor.

 This course provides an overview of the neurological disorders that affect speech production.
 Procedures for assessing speech disorders associated with neuromotor impairments are investigated.
 Neuropathology, symptomatology, and speech-language habilitation/rehabilitation of individuals with apraxia and/or dysarthria are emphasized.

-Prerequisite: SLH 306 or SLH 503 and permission of instructor
+Prerequisite: COSD 306 or COSD 503 and permission of instructor

 3 credits/ Elective